Moon: True albedo and color of the surface

-Albedo and true color of the surface

-The Moon's appearance is shaped by its reflective properties and surface composition.
-Its albedo is about 0.12, comparable to worn asphalt, making it relatively dark despite its brightness in the night sky.
-This low albedo represents the reflectance of the lunar regolith, a layer of fine rock fragments created by meteorite impacts.
-Light scattering by the regolith causes the Moon to appear much brighter at full moon than at quarter phases.

 The Moon's true color, without atmospheric effects, is a muted brownish-gray.
 This results from silicate minerals in the regolith, with darker basaltic plains (maria) and lighter feldspar-rich highlands.
 The maria, formed by ancient volcanic flows, contain more iron and titanium, giving them a darker tone.

-From Earth, the Moon's color can be altered by the atmosphere, appearing red during lunar eclipses or occasionally blue due to volcanic particles.
+From Earth, the Moon's color can be altered by the atmosphere, at times appearing red or blue.

-The Moon also exhibits retro-reflection, scattering light back toward its source and creating a uniform brightness across its disc without significant limb darkening.
-Its apparent size and brightness vary due to its elliptical orbit, appearing up to 30% brighter and 14% larger at perigee compared to apogee, a phenomenon known as a "Supermoon".

-At times, the Moon can appear red or blue.
 It may appear red during a lunar eclipse, because of the red spectrum of the Sun's light being refracted onto the Moon by Earth's atmosphere.
 Because of this red color, lunar eclipses are also sometimes called blood moons.
 The Moon can also seem red when it appears at low angles and through a thick atmosphere.

-The Moon may appear blue depending on the presence of certain particles in the air, such as volcanic particles, in which case it can be called a blue moon.

-Because the words "red moon" and "blue moon" can also be used to refer to specific full moons of the year, they do not always refer to the presence of red or blue moonlight.
+The Moon may also appear blue depending on the presence of certain particles in the air, such as volcanic particles.
+Because the words "blood moon" and "blue moon" can also be used to refer to specific full moons of the year, they do not always refer to the presence of red or blue moonlight.